Helsinki-NLP/sentimentator/README.md

 The demo dataset used in this project is taken from the OPUS corpus as presented in this paper:
 **P. Lison and J. Tiedemann, 2016, OpenSubtitles2016: Extracting Large Parallel Corpora from Movie and TV Subtitles.
 In Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016).**

+The demo version of Sentimentator is located at http://sentimentator.it.helsinki.fi/

+Please let us know if you use Sentimentator for your own project.
+We would love to know more about it!
+Use:
+Öhman, E. and Kajava, K. 2018.
+Sentimentator: Gamifying Fine-grained Sentiment Annotation.
+In Digital Humanities in the Nordic Countries 2018.
+CEUR Workshop Proceedings.